kifaruCodes/Java-learning/README.md

 # **Java-learning**

 This documentation is meant to cover the basics of Java, which include:

+## Fundamentals
+The below topics are covered in [this folder](/java-learning/java-basics/src/readme.md)
 - Output
 - variables
 - Data types